List of X-Men: The Animated Series and X-Men '97 characters: Horsemen of Apocalypse

 The Four Horsemen of Apocalypse were the same ones as in the X-Factor comics.
 The lineup was composed of mutants that submitted themselves to the so-called mutant "cure", developed by Dr. Adler (Mystique in disguise).
-The cure process transformed the four mutants: Autumn Rolfson / Famine (voiced by Catherine Gallant), Plague / Pestilence, Abraham Kieros / War (voiced by James Millington), and Archangel / Death into altered mutants under the control of Apocalypse.
+The cure process transformed the four mutants: Autumn Rolfson / Famine (voiced by Catherine Gallant), Plague / Pestilence, Abraham Kieros / War (voiced by James Millington in the original series, Lawrence Bayne in X-Men '97), and Archangel / Death into altered mutants under the control of Apocalypse.

 The four-part episode "Beyond Good and Evil" featured another team of Horsemen, created by Apocalypse during his time in Ancient Egypt.
 The style of these Horsemen reflected their Egyptian origins.

+In X-Men '97, a futuristic team of horsemen appear in the episode "Days of Past Future", consisting of Decimus Furius / War, Sanjar Javeed / Death, Jeb Lee / Famine, and Ichisumi / Pestilence.
+In the present, War was interrogated by X-Force.
+After Psylocke reads War's mind, Cable has Archangel kill War.

 Reavers

 The Reavers are a gang of cyborgs.
 They appear alongside Lady Deathstrike when she goes down to the Morlock's tunnel and tricks Wolverine into coming down there, hoping to get him to open an alien ship that she found in the tunnel.
 When the ship is opened, an alien comes out of the ship and sucks the life out of the Reavers.
 So Lady Deathstrike has to work together with Wolverine to defeat the alien.
 In the end, the X-Men defeat the alien and all the Reavers' life energy is sent back to their bodies.